gornskew/lisply-mcp/README.md

 Response in HTTP mode:
 ```
-Result: 6, Stdout: This is a message to standard output
+{"Result": "6", "Stdout": "This is a message to standard output"}
 ```

 Now, let's use stdio mode for the same expression: